-If you’re looking for ways to boost sales for your ecommerce business and reduce packing and shipping costs, kitting may be just the ticket.
-Kitting can increase revenue and customer satisfaction while improving your bottom line.
+If you’re looking for ways to boost sales for your eCommerce business, kitting may be just the ticket.
+Selling and shipping in kits will reduce your packing and shipping costs.
+In addition, kits can increase revenue and customer satisfaction.
 What’s not to like?

 What’s in a Kit?

 Kitting is the term for pre-packing and selling multiple items together.
-This could be a literal kit, such as a knitting pattern sold with the yarn and needles needed to make the project, or something as simple as a convenience pack for orders that include multiples of same item.
-Perhaps you sell soap for $5 a bar but offer a three-pack of your three most popular scents for $12.
-Pre-packing the variety soap pack under a separate SKU for the pack is an example of kitting.
+This could be a literal kit, such as a knitting pattern sold with the yarn needed to make the project.
+Or a kit could be a convenience pack for orders that include multiples of same item.
+For example, perhaps you sell soap for $5 a bar but offer a five-pack of your most popular scents for $22.
+Pre-packing the variety soap pack under a separate SKU is an example of kitting.

 Customers Love Kitting

 Smart kitting can improve your customer satisfaction ratings too.
 For example, if you sell auto parts, you might put together a kit that includes all the parts and tools needed to install a new carburetor.
-You can’t make your customer get up off the couch and go to the garage to do the project but your kit will increase his chances of successfully completing the repair when he does.
+You can’t make your customer get up off the couch and go to the garage to do the project.
+However, your kit will increase his chances of successfully completing the repair when he does.
 He won’t thank you, of course – he’ll assume it’s his own wrench skills that made the job a success.
-But he’ll remember you and the ease of getting everything he needed will bring him back to your site when he’s ready to swap out the muffler.
+But the ease of getting everything he needed will bring him back to your site when he’s ready to swap out his muffler.

 Kitting is a plus for gift shoppers, too.
 Instead of fishing around for the right gift items for your favorite home chef, a kit that includes a dried soup mix and a carved wooden spoon with that new stock pot will instantly transform your customer from a procrastinating last minute shopper into the world’s most thoughtful gift giver.